carpovpv/simsearch/README.md

 Multi-threaded similarity search in LevelDb databases.

 ## Motivation
 In early-stage drug-development, it is important to find equal or similar to hits structures in big databases (open-access or in-house).
 For example, the REAL database contains more than 1 Billion compounds.
 To find out if a compound is in this database, the LevelDB index is used.
 The canonical SMILES is a key, and the ID of a compound is a value.
 Thus, the search is very fast and as a result, we also have a link to a web page of the found compound.
-The LevelDBServ provides a TCP-server that searches an input query in the index and returns ID if the query was found, or none, otherwise.
+The LevelDBServ provides a TCP-server that searches an input query in the index and returns ID if the query is found, or none, otherwise.

 ## Dependency
 * LevelDB (https://github.com/google/leveldb)